 Mining the Text

-What MINING THE TEXT means is diving deep into whatever text it is you happen to be working on and figuring out what’s going on.
-And there are a number of tools in the method used to do just that.
-This usually begins I would hope, with the first read.
-The first read really should be kind of sacred.
-Even if you’re not going to light candles, dance around the script and/or sacrifice something, there needs to be given some level of levity and respect to the first time you read a script.
-Not just getting in a few of the first scenes on your lunch break or chipping away at it on the train.
-However, I understand that’s not always possible.
-Particularly with the kind of schedule actors tend to lead, but it’s something to think about.
-For me it’s as simple as making sure I’ve got enough time to give it a full read, a bit of time afterwards to let my imagination drift and time to jot down any initial thoughts (first impressions matter).
-Then it’s just a matter of making as big a pot of coffee as I can muster and sitting down with the thing.
+Dive deep into whatever text it is you happen to be working on and figure out what’s going on.
+There are a number of tools in the method used to do just that.
+This usually begins with the first read: the first read should really be kind of sacred.
+Even if you’re not going to light candles, dance around the script and/or sacrifice something, there needs to be given some level of levity and respect for the first time you read a script.

-Mining the text also means figuring out what the given circumstances are.
-To answer that, we consult the almighty SIX FUNDAMENTAL QUESTIONS.
-Let’s check them out.
+Mining the text also means figuring out the given circumstances.
+For this, we will consult the almighty SIX FUNDAMENTAL QUESTIONS:

-Why: Does it happen (Takes you into structure and objective)
+Why: Does it happen (which takes you into structure and objective)?

-For what reason: Does it Happen (Leads you deeper into imagination and justification)
+For what reason: Does it happen (which leads you deeper into imagination and justification)?

-Uta Hagen does a lot of work on Given Circumstances.
+Uta Hagen is another practitioner who does a lot of work on Given Circumstances.
 You can read an article about her approach here: What Are Given Circumstances?: Uta Hagen.

 Embodying the Role

-Having mined the text for all that we can, the next part of the rehearsal process focuses on, you guessed it, embodying that role.
-This is where we’re gonna take everything in our minds and let it flow through us to create a living, breathing character.
-There’s a myriad of tools Stanislavksi gives us to do just that.
-I’m gonna try and break them down to their most basic principles.
+Having mined the text, the next part of the rehearsal process focuses on embodying that role.
+This is where you take everything in your mind and let it flow through you to create a living, breathing character.
+There’s a myriad of tools Stanislavski gives us to do just that.

-So to start, the first thing we want to do is start to build a sense of TRUTH.
-Now truth does not necessarily mean absolute naturalism in this school of thought.
-While Stanislavski paved part of the path to our more modern and naturalistic style of acting, what he prescribed and taught was seeking a sense of scenic truth.
+The first thing you’ll want to do is start to build a sense of TRUTH.
+Truth does not necessarily mean absolute naturalism in this school of thought.
+While Stanislavski paved a good part of the path to our more modern and naturalistic style of acting, what he prescribed and taught was seeking a sense of scenic truth.
 Scenic truth is a fine balance of experiencing what the character is experiencing and applying fine craft to make it understandable and watchable.
-To do this we go back to our imagination, we use the power of observation in the world around us, and Stanislavski’s MAGIC IF.
+To do this, we go back to our imagination and use the power of observation in the world around us—along with Stanislavski’s MAGIC IF.

-Now I think the Magic If deserves a little explanation as it’s a pretty important tool.
-The Magic If is not substitution.
+First thing’s first: the Magic If is not substitution.
 You are not using your own memories to connect to what you’re doing but rather, once again, your imagination.
 What would I do IF my dog started talking to me?
-What would I do IF I’d just lost my job.
+What would I do IF I’d just lost my job?
 What would I do IF I ran out of examples to give in my article on Stanislavski?
-This will give you a real and tangible idea that will propel you into the mind of the character.
+This will give you a real and tangible idea of a character’s actions and reactions that will propel you further into their mind.

 You can learn more about the ‘Magic If’ in our article about Emotional Recall vs Sense Memory.

-Each of these tools is used inherently to find an inner, and outer sense of truth, once we’ve achieved that, we look to bring alive our Psycho-Physical senses.
+Each of these tools are used inherently to find an inner and outer sense of truth.
+Once you’ve achieved that, you can look to bring alive your Psycho-Physical senses.

 “Wherever there is life there is action; wherever action, movement; where movement tempo; and where there is tempo there is rhythm…”

 Tempo-Rhythm is an inherent part of life.
 How do you feel when you see a spider?
 How do you feel when you see a friend?
-These are examples of real-life Tempo-Rhythm.
-What it is essentially is the speed at which you execute your actions both inside and outside and they are not mutually exclusive.
-The way you feel inside might be vastly different to how you present on the outside.
+These are examples of real-life Tempo-Rhythm: the speed at which you execute your actions both inside and outside—and they are not mutually exclusive.
+The way you feel inside might be vastly different to how you present externally.
 It’s important to identify how your character would be feeling and living in each moment, particularly if they differ.

 The other way we build on our Psycho-Physicality is through exploring EMOTION and EMOTION-MEMORY.
 In brief, emotion memory is your storeroom as an actor and can be used to bridge the gap between being on the outside of your character looking in, to being one with your character.
-In a sense, it’s quite similar to the Magic If, however, you are looking inward to your own past experiences, not into the ether of imagination to propel you into a psycho-physical response.
+It’s quite similar to the Magic If, except that you are looking inward to your own past experiences, not into the ether of imagination to propel you into a psycho-physical response.

-Now, do you have a favourite coffee mug?
+Do you have a favourite coffee mug?
 A sentimental piece of jewellery?
 A phone that seems to be an extension of your hand at this point?
 Another thing to think about and utilise when you’re embodying a role is the physical OBJECTS your character surrounds themselves with.
-These all hold miniature relationships to the character and you should explore them.
+These all hold miniature relationships to the character, and you should explore them.
 You should also identify when your surroundings and the objects around you are unfamiliar.
-This will all feed into creating a living, breathing soul of a character.

-Now the last piece of this section requires some sense of levity.
-I’m going to briefly try to explain Stanislavski’s ideas surrounding the SUBCONSCIOUS but really, I think it’s something I can’t explain but rather should be experienced.
-When all of our prep is done and we feel raring and ready to go, one of the hardest things we have to do is let go.
-If we’ve done the work, spent the time, and really explored this character, when it comes time to get on the floor our subconscious should be able to take over.
-When we let go and let our subconscious take over it allows us total creative freedom.
+The last piece of this section requires some sense of levity.
+When it comes to Stanislavski’s idea of the SUBCONSCIOUS, it’s really something better experienced than explained.
+When all of your prep is done, and you’re raring and ready to go, one of the hardest things you have to do is let go.
+If you’ve done the work, spent the time and really explored this character, when it comes time to get on the floor your subconscious should be able to take over.
+This allows us total creative freedom.
 It is informed, but it’s completely free, and you’ll find yourself making choices and going places you never would have imagined.

 Approaches to Rehearsal